polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 ---
-title: Create an HTTP CRUD web API in 1 second
+title: Endpoint Generator
 description: The backend CRUD generator allows you to create a CRUD API wrapping your database in seconds.
 Magic will read meta data from your database, and automatically create all required code for you.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg"
 ---

-# The Endpoint Generator

-The endpoint generator component allows you to automatically generate an HTTP CRUD web API wrapping your database of choice.
-This component is the corecomponent of the low-code and software development automation parts of Magic, and allows you to generate a web API wrapping your database by clicking a button.
+The Endpoint Generator component allows you to automatically generate an HTTP CRUD web API wrapping your database of choice.
+This component is one of the core components of the low-code and software development automation parts of Magic, and allows you to generate a web API wrapping your database by clicking a button.
 The endpoint generator component works by reading meta data from your database, which it then uses to generate Hyperlambda HTTP endpoints for you automatically.